plutov/pliutau.com/content/my-first-zig-program-zigping.md

 ## Build System

 Ok, here I spent some time...
-For example, adding dependencies in Zig is not as simple as `go get` or `yarn add`, you have to fetch them manually first, then configure them in your `build.zig` file.
+For example, adding dependencies in Zig is not as simple as `go get` or `yarn add`, you have to fetch them manually first using `zig fetch`, then configure them in your `build.zig` file.

 But on the other hand, this concept is really neat, so you can write your regular Zig code to package your program.